Beta flash

 White ice

-Ice with lots of air bubbles that forms from
+Ice with lots of air bubbles that forms

 melted-and-frozen snow.
 Good